-Tempered glass – undergoes controlled heating and then rapidly cooled, is roughly four times as strong as annealed.
-It is shatter-resistance and breaks into small pieces when it does shatter, meaning its far less likely to cause injury.
+Tempered glass undergoes controlled heating and rapid cooling, which makes it roughly four times as strong as annealed.
+It is significantly more shatter-resistant and breaks into small pieces when it does shatter, meaning its far less likely to cause injury.
 Tempered glass is a popular choice for buildings, although tempered glass only improves safety – not thermal comfort or impact-resistance.

 Dual-glazed windows are made by combing two layers of glass.
 In some cases, the space between the layers is filled with a material.
 Commonly, it’s left empty and then filled with an inert gas to help increase the glass’ resistance to energy transfer.
 Temperature transmission is reduced by introducing an airspace and creating a thermal break in the glass.
 Although triple glazing is also an option, dual-glazed is often the most cost-effective choice.

-Low-e or Low-emissivity glass uses a thin coating to limit the amount of ultraviolet and infrared light that can pass through glass.
-Low-e glass is most cost-effective in moderate to colder climates, and in buildings with large areas of glass.
+Low-e glass uses a thin coating to limit the amount of ultraviolet and infrared light that passes through the glass.
+This helps increase performance of the windows and make them more energy-efficient.

 St. Cloud Window manufactures custom made, high-efficiency aluminum window and door products for new building construction, commercial window replacement, historic window replacement and projects where high-performance acoustic attenuation sets the standard.
 Not sure which high-efficiency windows are right for your project?
-View our full product line or contact us.
+View our full product line or contact us for more information.

 At St. Cloud Window we know every project begins with a challenge or an idea of what a building might be.
 We bring that vision to life with our distinctive design aesthetics, precision performance, and design-to-delivery support.
 Learn more about how our products can deliver on your design objectives and site requirements here.
 Then, check out our full line of historic replica and acoustic window products, and get in touch for more details about any of our high-performing commercial window products.